Disability Documentation Guidelines

 - The accommodations used and how these are connected to the limitations or barriers caused by the disability or disabilities.

-Disability Services may request a copy of the most recent multidisciplinary evaluation
+Accessibility Services may request a copy of the most recent multidisciplinary evaluation

 if the IEP does not provide enough specific information to make a decision on accommodations.